onedata/onedatafs-jupyter/README.md

-# OnedataFS
+# OnedataFS Jupyter Content Manager

+This is an implementation of the Jupyter Content Manager API, allowing to run Jupyter Notebooks directly on top of Onedata spaces.

 OnedataFS is a [PyFilesystem](https://www.pyfilesystem.org/) interface to [Onedata](https://onedata.org) virtual file system.

-As a PyFilesystem concrete class, [OnedataFS](https://github.com/onedata/fs-onedatafs/) allows you to work with Onedata in the same way as any other supported filesystem.

 ## Installing